chalk-xx/kernel/sandbox/site/README.txt

 This is the SiteService bundle that manages Sakai Site nodes.

 As of December 2010, this bundle is deprecated and moved to sandbox.
 We are moving SiteService-related integration tests from their old home in testscripts/SlingRuby to sandbox/site/src/test/integration.
+On 12/20/2010, we removed the site pieces from the main nakamura integration test harness.
+If you want to run the integration tests against this module, we recommend you take nakamura/testscripts back to just before revision 37992147530148df40ffdd09f0d06ef5f46cd94c

 Sakai Site Nodes are normal content nodes, addressable by any URL, with the resourceType sakai/site.